-The Centre has been jointly funded by the University and a £1.6m grant from the European Structural and Investment Fund (ESIF).
+The Centre has been jointly funded by the University and a £1.6m grant from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.

 It will be a leading research and development facility, bringing together industry-recognised equipment and expertise in biosciences, health and materials.

 The new equipment will be used to further develop University research as well as being accessible to regional businesses.

 - Increase competitiveness of Sheffield City Region companies in priority sectors including manufacturing and health care technology

 - Develop new materials, products and components, improve existing products and processes, and increase performance and market opportunities for businesses

 - Increase the number of SMEs engaged in knowledge exchange and collaboration

 - Increase investment in R&D and improve the commercialisation of new or enhanced products or services